20k/crapmud_documentation/README.md

 \#db.u({doot:{$exists:true}}, {$set:{doot:"nope"}}) -> finds all documents which have a key doot, and sets their key doot to 'nope'

 \#db.i({key:"something", key2:"somethingelse"}) -> inserts a new document

+### Other

+#up scriptname -> will upload a script to the server

+#private scriptname -> will make a script private

+#public scriptname -> will make a script public

+#remove scriptname -> will remove a script from the server

 ## GENERAL